AdaCore/spark2014/docs/lrm/source/packages.rst

                    is True and Effective_Writes can only be True if Async_Readers is True.

+.. _etu-external_state-lr:

 .. centered:: **Static Semantics**

+.. _tu-external_state-07:

-#.
-Every update of an external state is considered to be read by
-   some external reader if Async_Readers => True.
+7. Every update of an external state is considered to be read by some external reader if Async_Readers => True.

    .. ifconfig:: Display_Trace_Units